 Surveys of the general population even reflect this lack of confidence.
 The Guardian newspaper reports:

 “Two-thirds of Australians believe their household recycling is sent to landfill and 72% said they would recycle more if they knew that their household waste was reliably recycled, a survey has found.”

-The news in the last week has covered a number of stories about how much recycling ends up in landfill – as numerous Victorian council areas have started sending their recycling direct to landfill.
+The mainstream news – not just the Guardian, in particular – has covered a number of stories about how much recycling ends up in landfill as numerous Victorian council areas have started sending their recycling direct to landfill.
 This is also impacting commercial collections (including Waster) in Melbourne in the short term.

-In today’s blog – we will answer as many questions as possible – and hopefully give some clarity to the question.
+In today’s blog, we will answer as many questions as possible.
+Hopefully, we can give our customers and readers alike some clarity to the question.

-How much recyclable material ends up in landfill in 2019?
+How much recyclable material (unfortunately) ends up in landfills?

-We have covered in previous blogs (why recycling is a waste of time!) – how recycling is not a fit all solution to our consumer and throw way culture.
+We have covered in previous blogs (why recycling is a waste of time) how recycling is not a fit-all solution to our consumer and throwaway culture.
 Recycling handles only a percentage of the total waste produced with huge volumes of waste ending up in landfill.

 TheConversation.com reports that:

 “It’s hard to say exactly how much recycling is processed in Australia, as there’s no coherent national database of facilities.
 But, according to a 2011 government report, Australia generates roughly 50 million tonnes of waste a year, around 50-60% of which is recycled.”